-Distinctive features: Appears to have been the first solar cell powered calculator.
+Distinctive features: The TEAL PHOTON appears to have been the first solar cell powered calculator.

 Display is 8 digits, LCD with yellow filter.

 There are two versions, with version 2 having the extra "AC" key, but both are 4-function, with %, memory, and square root keys.